 8. Daniel Day Lewis

 Maybe men with mentally ill wives often succeed at their jobs because they never want to come home.
-The office becomes their place of comfort and relaxation; they dread weekends, rather than the reverse for most people.
-When our dear Lincoln dies it's almost his own marital triumph, as if his spirit moves into every five dollar bill, painting, and film about him; his death is a rebirth into a holy legend, one of the greatest of Americans is now and forever free from his crazy wife.
+The office becomes their place of comfort and relaxation.
+They dread weekends and look forward to Monday.
+When our dear Lincoln dies it's almost his own marital triumph, as if his spirit moves into every five dollar bill, painting, and film about him, and his wife can no longer find him to nag, even during her frequent seances.

 As children we're brought up to think that 1776 was a long, long time ago, and that democracy is solid and inescapable, woven into the fabric of our humanity itself.
-But power corrupts, ambition kills those around it; America was constantly in jeopardy then, and so is today, both from within and without.
-In that sense we were in 17756 a lot like Israel is today; Israel is only 70-ish, right?
+But power corrupts and ambition kills those around it; America was constantly in jeopardy then, and so is today, both from within and without.
+In that sense we were in 1776 a lot like Israel is today; Israel is only 70-ish, right?
 That's approx. how old America was circa Lincoln.
 This is how I imagine history, through such leap-frogging.
-I try to be the Fisher King for holy grail of 70s encounter group open shirted enlightenment, to make sure I record and remember a time of sexual and experimental freedoms that I witnessed in awe and envy but never got to experience.
+I try to be the Fisher King for the holy grail of 70s encounter group/open-shirted enlightenment, to make sure I record and remember a time of sexual and experimental freedoms that I witnessed in awe and envy but never got to experience.
 We choose now forget how far we went, to murmur it down to shag rug and black light panther poster that we wince at once in awhile, never looking past the tackiness of the chosen signifiers to recall there was something real behind them.
-It's something we hunger for, well some of us do; others hunger too-- as Loki says in The Avengers--for subjugation.
-For some people, freedom, real freedom, is far scarier than any conservative tyrant's crushing grip.
-Goddamn it, I sometimes think I'm one of them.
+It's something we hunger for.
+For some people, real freedom is far scarier than any conservative tyrant's crushing grip.
+Goddamn it, I hope I'm one of them.

 9. Bill Nighy as Viktor

-Vampire Kate Beckinsale's mentor hibernates for millennia while upside down and vertical in a giant ornate bronze tube and isn't scheduled to be rehydrated for another 200 years.
+Vampire Kate Beckinsale's mentor Viktro hibernates in a state of freeze-dried blood-drained stasis for millennia while upside down and vertical in a giant ornate bronze tube and isn't scheduled to be rehydrated for another 200 years.
 But Kate needs his help because her lover's a werewolf and her ex-boyfriend is a vampire out to gun him down.
 This is really big, but she forgets it's only big to her.
 How dare she wake him up just to prattle about some boy?
-Does it turn out Viktor is evil and whatnot?
+Does it turn out Viktor is evil --even for a vampire--and whatnot?
 Of course it doth.
-He's got dark secrets, and when your dark secret lord takes a drink it better be Christ blood in a pure gold chalice (no silver) if you wake him early.
+He's got dark secrets, and when your dark secret lord takes a drink it better be Christ blood in a pure gold chalice (not silver) if you wake him early.

 Whatever you might say about the Underworld films, they have a great coterie of Brit thesps and a unified dark blue look.
 There hasn't been a ray of sun anywhere in the series' four film run, and for that I am truly grateful.
-Beckinsale is beautiful and can act, as can the mostly Shakespeare company-ish cast, so the only drawback is Scott Speedman whose a little too heavy-lidded WB hunk slackjawed, with that weird mix of constantly wet shoulder length rich kid hippy hair and puffy gym muscles we associate with 80s porn stars, or the kind of guys Syl murders in Species.
+Beckinsale is beautiful and can act, as can the mostly Shakespeare company-ish cast.

 10. Gabriele Ferzetti - Morton